disneystreaming/smithy4s/modules/docs/src/04-codegen/01-customisation.md

 }
 ```

 Next, we will need to provide a way for smithy4s to understand how to construct and deconstruct our `Email` type.
 We do this by defining an instance of a `RefinementProvider`.
+Note that the `RefinementProvider` we create MUST be `implicit`.

 ```scala mdoc:reset:invisible
 // this is just here so the lower blocks will compile